 Best time to visit: All round the year

 Location: Approximately 6.5km from Kohima

-Further Read: 71 Places To Visit In India Before You Turn 30 – 2020
+Suggested Read: 71 Places To Visit In India Before You Turn 30 – 2020

 If you are planning a holiday to someplace than usual where you can feel at home away from home, then, Kohima is the one.
 Relive the elegance of simplicity and admire the natural beauty in Kohima that is far from the hustle-bustle of the city.
 Here are the best places to visit in Kohima on your next trip to Nagaland to get lost in the beauty of this picturesque northeastern state.

-Frequently asked questions About Places To Visit In Kohima
+Frequently Asked Questions About Places To Visit In Kohima

 A. Kohima is known for many beautiful sites, one of the most famous ones is the Commonwealth War Cemetery, the final resting place of soldiers killed during World War II.

 A. Held at Naga Village, the Hornbill festival is celebrated to protect and revive the rich culture of Nagaland and also display its traditions and extravaganza.